dylanvu/aichecareers/README.md

 # UCSB AIChE Careers Bot
 ## About
 This is a Discord bot to send chemical engineering internship and full-time job postings to the UCSB AIChE Discord Channel to help students find professional opportunities.

+Disclaimer: Job availability and uniqueness not guaranteed.

 ## How It Works
 * I made a fake GMail and LinkedIn account and signed up for job postings which get sent to my email and put into a gmail filter